mauretto78/db-importer/README.md

     $connection, // your DBAL connection
     $table,      // table to import data
     $mapping,    // mapping array
-    $data        // your data, must be an instance of `DataCollection` class.
+    $data,       // your data, must be an instance of `DataCollection` class.
     $ignore,     // ignore duplicates (boolean).
 True is default value
     $mode        // insert mode. 'single' or 'multiple' are the only values allowed. 'multiple' is default value );